 Overall the researchers reported an increased risk of temporary ED after biopsy of approximately 5%.
 While this happens rarely and should improve over time, the study concluded that the effects of TRUS‐guided prostate biopsy on ED have probably been underestimated.

-It is important to be aware of these transient effects so patients can be appropriately counselled.
-If sexual problems persist, you should consult your doctor so that the problem can be assessed further.
+It is important to be aware of these side effects so patients can be appropriately counselled.
+If sexual problems persist, you should consult your doctor.

 Are Prostate Biopsies Safe?

-One of the main issues with prostate cancer screening tests, such as the PSA test, is that they can lead to misdiagnosis and as result, overtreatment.
-Many men who are recommended a biopsy may not in actual fact require it.
-Even if you take many samples, biopsies can still sometimes miss a cancer.
+One of the main issues with prostate cancer screening tests is that they can lead to misdiagnosis and as result, overtreatment.
+Even if you take many samples, a biopsy can still sometimes miss a cancer.
 This occurs if none of the biopsy needles pass through the rights areas.
 Thus, the biopsy will have a false-negative result.
 In fact, one study found that biopsies detected only 67.8% of prostate cancers.

 Prior to having a biopsy, do your research.
 Do not blindly agree to a procedure without being aware of the possible life changing side effects it could have.
 There are alternatives to a prostate biopsy, like MRI and the PCA3 test.
 These methods are non-invasive and accurate.
 Plus, they don’t have the negative side effects that result from a prostate biopsy.